KDE Plasma and Xfce are two popular desktop environment options for lightweight Linux distributions.

-Suppose you do not worry much about the stability but want to keep up with the modern standards.
-In that case, KDE Plasma will be a better candidate in terms of faster development activity while introducing user-requested changes regularly.
+Suppose you do not worry much about stability but want to keep up with modern standards.
+In that case, KDE Plasma will be a better candidate for faster development activity while regularly introducing user-requested changes.

 Even though Xfce is favored more for resource-friendly distributions, KDE Plasma cannot be ignored.

 You should get a snappy experience with both the desktop environments on older computers.

 For example, I tried comparing Kubuntu vs. Xubuntu to check the resource usage.
 It appears that the memory usage is about the same.

 It should not be a big deal.
 But, it is something to note on paper.

 A desktop environment needs to enhance accessibility for physically challenged users.

 While both the desktop environments offer insufficient accessibility support compared to GNOME, KDE can be an easier option to work with instead of Xfce.

 You get the option to enable the screen reader, customize mouse navigation, apply keyboard filters, and more.
 You need to install Orca Screen Reader before accessing the feature from KDE Plasma’s settings.

 With Xfce, we have less clarity on what to do with a screen reader, except you have a simple option to enable screen readers and magnifiers with a single click.